pabloegpf1/Messenger/README.md

 # Messenger
-Client - Server messaging app
+Client - Server messaging app using Socket programming

 Class project for csc648 at San Francisco State University.

 ## How to run